GirishIITM/SynergySphere_336/docs/TASK.md

 - [x] Fix TypeError in mention detection where extract_mentions result was passed to find_mentioned_users instead of raw content ✅
 - [ ] Create tests for mention detection and notification functionality

+#### 22. Remove AI Insights Tab from Analytics - 2025-01-18
+- [x] Remove the AI Insights tab from Analytics page ✅
+- [x] Keep Brain icon import as it's still used in AI Performance Prediction ✅
+- [x] No AI-related state cleanup needed as other features still use them ✅
+- [x] Update tab grid to 3 columns instead of 4 ✅

 #### 22. Revamp Analytics and Finance Pages with Advanced Analysis - 2025-01-18
 - [x] Enhance analytics backend endpoints with more sophisticated calculations ✅
 - [x] Add project and task-level analytics with trend analysis ✅